gsrz23/oci-iam-dashboard/README.md

 ## Overview

-The Audit Logs for OCI IAM Identity Domains can be searched directly from the OCI Audit Service along with the events from other OCI Services.
+The Audit Logs for OCI IAM Identity Domains can be obtained directly from the OCI Audit Service along with the events from other OCI Services.
 The IDCS Rest APIs can still be used, but the Audit Service is more convenient since Audit logs can be easily pushed to Streaming, Object Storage, etc.  The solution in this repository deploys SCH to send OCI Audit Logs to Logging Analytics.
-It also deploys a Dashboard to visualize the logs related to OCI Identity Domains.
+It also deploys a Dashboard to visualize the audit logs for OCI IAM Identity Domains.

 ![Dashboard1](images/Dashboard1.png)
 ![Dashboard3](images/Dashboard3.png)